 I think they might be a little lower.
 Then I'm going to bring it a little lower.
 Right.

 It looks like that.
 Yeah.
 Feel, and then, when you're happy, open.
 Do a spread.
 You feel like you're in?

 One more.
 Yep.
 Right there.
 I see the peritoneum.

 Yep.
 That looks good.
-Mhm.
+Mm hmm.
 Big bite.
 Good.
-And then once we confirm entry into the peritoneum, we're going to take a heavy-weighted speculum.
+And then, once we confirm entry into the peritoneum, we're going to take a heavy-weighted speculum.
 We're going to feel around.
 She's feeling to make sure there's no adhesions.

 So you're going to have to do some more dissection.

 Sometimes it's difficult to get in anteriorly, so what we start doing is we take bites with a Heaney hysterectomy clamp.
-That will allow for access, it gives you a little bit more traction.
+That will allow for access that gives you a little bit more traction.
 The uterus drops down further and allows us to actually get into that anteriorly.

 So we're going to clamp.
 We're going to take a 0 Vicryl.
+Sorry?
+It's fine, you're good.
 So we're going to hold this suture for our uterosacral suspension that we're going to do.
 This patient has prolapse.
 So this is going to help us find the uterosacral ligament once we have removed the uterus.
 This is a Heaney stitch.
 So a stitch is first placed at the tip of the - clamp, and then at the heel.
-So she's going to tie down and then I'm going to release the clamp as the knot comes down.
+So she's going to tie down, and then I'm going to release the clamp as the knot comes down.
 It's going to cinch.
 And we're going to hold it.
-We'll do the same thing on the patient's right side.
+We can do the same thing on the patient's right side.
+Yep.

 Next is another 0 Vicryl.

 All right.
 We're going to take another SNaP.